thoth-tech/documentation/docs/Splashkit/Applications/Arcade Machines/Research & Findings/Add_second_controller_findings.md

 It does not appear to be possible to implement this functionality given the current state of constituent systems & hardware limitations of the Linux kernel without significantly reworking other aspects of the Arcade Machine's hardware & software configuration.

 #### Main limiting factors are:
    - Inability to address two keyboards concurrently - This is extremely unlikely to change, and very difficult to work around
    - Limitations in ability to modify EmulationStation configs to suit arcade machine needs
    - System configuration is brittle - manually editing many of RetroPie (or constituent) configs will silently break functionality
    - Existing dependence on handling Arcade Machine input as an emulated keyboard

-### Reccomendations:
+### Recommendations:
 I would assess this enhancement as "low priority" in the grander scheme of the project.
 To be clear, dual user input is currently supported within SplashKit games themselves.
 This limitation only affects the EmulationStation overlay.
 Which essentially means that only player 1 has control over this menu.

 If this is deemed to be a requirement then I would recommend removing JoyToKey from the arcade machine and handling input directly as a joypad.
 This would also require bifurcating the two joypads into two discrete devices.
 As mentioned above, this would require a rework of several other systems to accommodate this change.
 In addition many SplashKit games would need to be reworked to handle joypad input, as most currently use Keyboard input only.